The Bankrate promise

 Why would an issuer close a card account anyway?

-You do not actively use your card
+You don’t use your card

 If you carry multiple credit cards and tend to favor some of them more than others, it may be that you are just not using one of the cards.
 Depending on your spending pattern and the rewards the cards generate, it may be that you rarely turn to this card to fund your purchases.